fieldtrip/website/workshop/oslo2019/forward_modeling.md

 _Figure 2: Plot of the co-registration after applying Iterative Closest Points on the Polhemus head shape points_

 {% include markup/info %}
-A version of _mri_aligned_headshape_ is already included in the FTP.
+A version of _mri_aligned_headshape_ is already included in downloaded data.
 Using this, you will achieve the same solutions as us, but do try to do the co-registration yourself as well.
 Note also that _neuromag_ coordinates are seen under the voxel indices when you run **[ft_sourceplot](/reference/ft_sourceplot)** on _mri_aligned_headshape_.
 {% include markup/end %}

     load mri_aligned_headshape